dmerejkowsky/blog/content/post/2017-05-06-interfaces-and-annotations-in-python3.md

 ```

-And finally we pass the repository as an argument of the
+And finally we pass the repository as an argument to the
 Controller constructor: